 Students are also able to work as assistants in the Glenn A. Black Laboratory of Archaeology, a university-centered research laboratory, museum, library, and meeting place for the discovery, preservation, exhibition, and celebration of Indiana's rich cultural and archaeological heritage.

-The Glenn A. Black Laboratory of Archaeology is a repository for archaeological artifacts, data, and documentation for sites in the midwest, including those associated with Indiana's largest archaeological site, Angel Mounds State Historic Site.
+The Glenn A. Black Laboratory of Archaeology is a repository for archaeological artifacts, data, and documentation for sites in the midwest, including those associated with the Angel Mounds State Historic Site, which is Indiana's largest archaeological site.

 One of your best opportunities to gain experience while honing your knowledge and skills in linguistics is with Linguist List, located at IUB.
 Linguist List is the premier online web resource for the international linguistics community.
 During summer sessions, there are other opportunities to work with Linguistics faculty members.

 You might also seek overseas study programs with internships.
-Learn more about internships, including the possibility of receiving credit, through Arts and Sciences Career Services, where you'll find many resources for both domestic and international internships.
+Learn more about internships, including the possibility of receiving credit, through the College of Arts and Sciences Walter Center for Career Achievement, where you'll find many resources for both domestic and international internships.

 Foreign language study